insomnious/game-hogwartslegacy/README.md

 ### Changed

 - Changed default mod type to be installed to the root game folder instead of the PAK folder.
-This allows experimental support for UE4SS or any other mod that doesn't involve movies or PAKs.
+This allows basic support for UE4SS or any other mod that doesn't involve movies or PAKs.

 ## [0.2.10] - 2023-02-23